Is Chicken Good for Fatty Liver? [Answer & Tips]

 But you also get a ton of important vitamins and minerals – Vitamin A (200% of the recommended daily dose), B-complex vitamins (between 50 – 200%), iron (50%), Selenium (60%) and various other vitamins and minerals.

-In other words, there’s a lot of good stuff in chicken liver, as opposed to eating pork with a fatty liver disease or other meats.
+In other words, there’s a lot of good stuff in chicken liver, as opposed to eating pork or other red meats.

 But it has one big con, unfortunately: it’s high in cholesterol.
-Eating 100 grams of chicken liver will get you just a bit over the recommended daily does of cholesterol.
+Eating 100 grams of chicken liver will get you just a bit over the recommended daily dose of cholesterol.

-However, unless you already have high cholesterols, eating chicken liver with moderation and in small amounts (portions of 80 grams) shouldn’t be much of a problem, on the contrary.
-It has so many important nutrients to ignore!
+However, unless you already have high cholesterol, eating chicken liver in moderation and small amounts (portions of 80 grams maximum) shouldn’t be much of a problem; on the contrary.
+It has too many important nutrients to fully ignore!

 Just a word of caution: make sure that you cook the liver in a healthy way, without added oil or sauces that bring up the calorie numbers, as well as the fat and carb values.